rUser75/qnap-recovery-kernel/README.md

 ## try to recover.
-you need a linux box (centos, ubuntu live are tested) with sufficient free space for copy the recovered data (with an external usb disk for example) install the qemu packages using
+you need a linux box (centos, ubuntu live are tested) with sufficient free space for copy the recovered data (with an external usb disk for example)

+before start check if qemu packages are installed if not install it using
 ```
 dnf install -y qemu-kvm (for centos)

 apt-get  install qemu-kvm (for ubuntu)
 ```

+download the kernel images attached here and put them in a directory.

+In the release menu (https://github.com/rUser75/qnap-recovery-kernel/releases/tag/first) you can find a
+* bigger initrdC.boot
+* lvm test file

-download the kernel image from the menu release (https://github.com/rUser75/qnap-recovery-kernel/releases/tag/first) run the follow command to run the custom kernel in a virtual machine on redhat (on ubuntu repalce /usr/libexec/qemu-kvm with qemu-system-x86_64)
+run the follow command to run the custom kernel in a virtual machine on redhat (on ubuntu replace /usr/libexec/qemu-kvm with qemu-system-x86_64)

 ```
 /usr/libexec/qemu-kvm \